Academic advising at Rochester is a student-centered activity that:

 Students are assigned a faculty advisor from the major department when they are admitted into a major, usually during sophomore year or at the beginning of junior year.
 For each subsequent major and/or minor declaration, a faculty or program advisor from the academic department will be assigned.

 Undergraduates with academic questions or concerns are encouraged to visit the College Center for Advising Services (CCAS) in Lattimore 312.
-Professional advisors are available every day on a walk-in basis or by appointments, which may be scheduled online.
+Staff advisors are available every day on a walk-in basis or by appointments, which may be scheduled online.